elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 #### A note about task IDs
 The IDs given to a task are numeric, supplied by a counter that starts at zero and increments over the life of the node process.
 So while they are unique in the individual node process, they would collide with IDs allocated after the node restarts, or IDs allocated on other nodes.

-To better identify a task in the cluster scope, the string `{node-ID}:{local-task-ID}` (e.g. `oTUltX4IQMOUUVeiohTt8A:124`) is used, however for the reasons explained this tuple will only be guaranteed unique for current tasks, not historical ones.
-[TaskId] is the DTO used to represent this tuple.
+To better identify a task in the cluster scope, the string `{node-ID}:{local-task-ID}` (e.g. `oTUltX4IQMOUUVeiohTt8A:124`) is used, however for the reasons explained this tuple will only be guaranteed unique for current tasks, not historical ones (see [TaskId]).

 ### What Tasks Are Tracked